v3rslu1s/Applied-Datascience/README.md

 _Patient converted into image, enlarged_ -> [original](images/patientimage2.png)
 ![patientimage2large](images/patientimage2large.png)

-For the first image its clear that the last exercise added (lowest bar with color green present) has a much longer lenght than the other exercises.
+For the first image its clear that the last exercise added (lowest bar with color green present) has a much longer length than the other exercises.
 The colors do not appear to change much over time.
 But looking at the actual pixel values there is much variation in it.
-This is probably because of image viewers / screen quality fewing a small image of 8 * 5 pixels.
+This is probably because of image viewers / screen quality viewing a small image of 8 * 5 pixels.

 Creating the image for a single patient.
 To define the color of the pixel i normalized the values of each bone axis to a value between 0 and 1.
 All values in the exercise recordings are euler angles.
 By using modulo 360 the values are converted to [0-360].
-By deviding these results by 360 we get values between [0-1].
+By dividing these results by 360 we get values between [0-1].
 By multiplying these values by 255 we get the  pixel values [0-255].

 ## Additional layers to the image
 Most images on the web are based upon 3 channels; red green blue.
-Additional channels are sometimes used for transparacy or other values.
-In our case a pretrained neural network can take unlimited amount of channels and still interpretate the values together as a image.
+Additional channels are sometimes used for transparency or other values.
+In our case a pre-trained neural network can take unlimited amount of channels and still interpretate the values together as a image.
 This means we can add more information to the image.

 **differentiation**